Xunnamius/project-utils/README.md

 ### semantic-release Plugin

-The semantic-release plugin facilitates Script concurrency and cross-dependency version synchronization during the release cycle.
+The semantic-release plugin enforces cross-dependency version synchronization and topological ordering during the release cycle and is therefore required when releasing from a monorepo.

 First, install the plugin: